 Stream order is used in these guidelines as one factor that determines appropriate wetland buffer widths.
 Smaller headwater streams, classified as order one and two, are given more wetland protection than the larger downstream reaches classified as order three and four (see Chapters III and V for details).
 Stream order is determined from a standard map set.
-For these guidelines, stream order shall be determined from M-NCPPC 1:200' scale topography and stream maps.
+For these guidelines, stream order shall be determined from M-NCPPC 1:200' scale or applicant topography and data collected in the fieldstream maps.

 Stream order is determined starting at the headwaters of a watershed and continuing until the stream reaches the ocean.
-All initial headwater perennial streams are classified as first order streams.
+All initial headwater intermittent and perennial streams are classified as first order streams.
 Wherever two first order streams conjoin to form a larger stream, that reach of stream is labeled second order.
 Wherever two second order streams conjoin, the next reach is labeled as third order.
 Note that a first order and a second order stream joining still remains a second order stream; it only becomes third order when the second order one joins another second order.
-An example of how to determine stream order is found in Figure 11 on the following page.
+An example of how to determine stream order is found in Figure 1311 on the following page.